-When you can get a review taken down, or modified
+When you want to get a review taken down or modified

-Examples may include: use of obscenities, a privacy violation, impersonating others, threats, and the usual no-no’s; libelous, defamatory, harassing, threatening, or inflammatory statements.
+Examples of guideline abuse may include use of obscenities, a privacy violation, impersonating others, and the usual libelous, defamatory, harassing, threatening, or inflammatory statements.

-Note: If someone makes a negative comment about your book, and you fix it, they (or Amazon) are not required to change their review to reflect your correction.
+NOTE: If someone makes a negative comment about your book, and you fix what they are referring to, neither they nor Amazon are required to change the review to reflect your correction.
 You may, however, consider replying to the comment with a thanks to the commenter and a note that the issue has been fixed.

 How to disclose your relationship

-There are many ways to do this; it just must be conspicuous.
-You can put it at the end of the review (most often), the beginning, or in the subject line like this first example.
+There are many ways for the reviewer to do this; it just must be conspicuous.
+They can put it at the end of the review (most common), the beginning, or in the subject line.

-Here is some sample phrasing that you can use or modify if you are writing a review, or use as suggestions if asking others to write a review for your book.
+Here are some sample phrases you can suggest if asking others to write a review for your book.

 - In the subject line: I received an ARC for an objective review.

-- I wrote this review based on an advance reading copy (iBooks) that the publisher sent me.
+- I wrote this review based on an advance reading copy that the publisher sent me.

 - This review was based on a complimentary pre-release copy.

-Knowing that someone reading an “author-encouraged review” might discount its value, some people will add an additional comment (if true), such as:
+Knowing that someone reading an “author-encouraged review” might discount its value, some people will add an additional comment (if true), such as one of these:

-- I've since bought 2 more, one Kindle version for myself and a paperback for ….
+- I've since bought two more copies; one Kindle for myself and a paperback for [my mom/dad/friend]

 - Community guidelines.
 There are several pages with this title, but with different URLs.
-From what we see it’s the same content, and you can find it here.
+From what we see, it’s the same content: find the guidelines here.

 - KDP has a good resource in their help section.
 Login to KDP, in the top menu click Help.
 On the left, click Promote Your Book, then click Customer Reviews.
-There you will find several FAQs and answers, which I summarized above.
-But watch this space for any changes in policy.
+There you will find several FAQs and answers.

-- Amazon has a whole section devoted to Promotional Content and its relationship to reviews, it’s found here.
+- Amazon has guides devoted to Promotional Content and its relationship to reviews; find them here.